 So to the guitar itself.
 Amongst the various Bariselli Manouche models produced can be found a whole range of unique details.
 The most spectacular (like this model) contained highly-elaborate inlayed wood designs.
 Early on. a small 15 cm inlay adorned the back of some models.
 Bariselli later extended the technique to cover the entire back and sides of the guitar.
 Each one slightly different.
 No detail was spared.
 The neck of this model is silky smooth ebony, as is the bridge.
 The tigered headstock is gorgeous.
 Likewise, the head, featuring the luthier’s initials and the superbly finished string attachment plate (which differed greatly over the years) feature some of Bariselli’s finest work ever.
-As the guitar is signed 2014, we can deduce that this must have been one the last guitars that the great man produced.
-It is certainly one of his finest.
+As the guitar is signed 2014, it is one of the most recent from a career spanning more than fifty years.

 But the real virtue of this dream guitar is the sheer volume and clarity of tone - capable of filling a room, no matter how large.
 I now understand how Django could play acoustically.
 The resonance and tonality highlight every nuance of one’s playing.
 For good or bad!
 I recently got the pleasure of shooting this guitar out with a beautiful all-maple f-holed Dupont guitar in Varese’s 440 hz shop.
 There can be no doubt about the quality and balance of a top-level Dupont, after all, they've been played by all the top gypsy jazz guitarist.
 But the Bariselli I would have to say, was the undisputed winner both aesthetically and sonically.
 The sound was just huge and more awe-inspiring.